Section 1. The name of this

 good standing, who after being notified in writing by the Financial

-Secretary or an Officer acting for him, does not pay his back dues in
+Secretary or an Officer acting for him, does not pay his back dues

-(5) months, shall be deemed a non-member of the association.
+five (5) months, shall be deemed a non-member of the association.

 Section 4.
 A member of the

-association who becomes a non-member under Article 3, Section 3 may, at
+association who becomes a non-member under Article 3, Section 3 may,

 Section 1.
 The President or